particledatagroup/hep-resources/README.md

 * [Fermilab Office of Education and Public Outreach](http://ed.fnal.gov/):
-    Provides  education resources and information about activities for 's, physicists, students and visitors to the Lab.
+    Provides  education resources and information about activities for educators, physicists, students and visitors to the Lab.
 In addition to information about 25 programs, the website provides online data-based investigations for high school students, online versions of exhibits in the Lederman Science Center, links to particle physics discovery resources, web-based instructional resources, tips for education and outreach, and links to the Lederman Science Center and the Teacher Resource Center.

 * [Perimeter Institute Outreach](https://www.perimeterinstitute.ca/outreach):
     Perimeter Institute shares ideas with students, teachers, and like-minded people through programs and resources that communicate the power, joy, and mystery of science.
 Perimeter’s award-winning Outreach team brings science to life and raises scientific literacy through classroom resources, public lectures, teacher workshops, an educator network, and a summer school where students interact with Perimeter researchers.